kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

   This will print out the JSON schema so that you can import it in your preferred IDE.

 ## Eventing

 ### Support for non-alphanumeric characters in event types

 The naming in event types comes with certain restrictions.
 Previously, we only supported ASCII alphanumeric characters from the range `[a-zA-Z0-9]+`.
-If your name contained an offensive character, the event sending was failed.
+If your name contained an unsupported character, the event sending was failed.

 Starting from this release, we no longer fail sending such events.
-Instead, unsupported characters are automatically dropped from events sent to Kyma and also from event types specified in the Subscription CRD.
+Instead, the unsupported characters are automatically dropped from events sent to Kyma and also from event types specified in the Subscription CRD.

 Read about the [event names](https://kyma-project.io/docs/kyma/2.1/05-technical-reference/evnt-01-event-names) and [Subscription CRD](https://kyma-project.io/docs/kyma/2.1/05-technical-reference/00-custom-resources/evnt-01-subscription) in more detail.